TGA and PBAC Parallel Process and Requirements

 In order to make a submission under the TGA and PBAC parallel process arrangements, the submission must meet the following criteria:

-- The submission to the PBAC must be a Category 1 and Category 2 submission; and,
+- The submission to the PBAC must be a Category 1 or Category 2 submission; and,

 - For submissions relating to vaccines, at the time of lodgement the submission must: